mdd-repo/anki-card-scraping-tools/README.md

 Note: This is still currently scraping.
 Description has been written in advance.
 It is over 8900 cards so will take a little while.<br>
 `This card deck was last scraped on April 30th, 2024.`<br>
 I cannot fully explain what possessed me to do this, beyond "I will use it."<br> Will anyone else?
 Maybe.
-But I definitely will.<br>
+Maybe not.
+I still wanted to do it.<br>

 This is a web scraped Anki deck pack that includes the [entire Wiktionary database for words and phrases in Farsi/Persian](https://en.wiktionary.org/wiki/Category:Persian_lemmas).
 They are sorted by part of speech, just as the "Persian lemmas" page divides them, and from there the script picks out the word, pronunciation, definitions, and etymology; redundant entries are passed over in favor of those with definitions.
 Due to the sheer quantity, expect minor formatting errors.
 Due to the nature of Wikipedia/Wiktionary, be critical.<br>